 From 7,500 to 10,000 cabinets per week - automation project at Lanz Cabinets, Oregon (USA)

 Established 50 years ago in Eugene, Oregon, Lanz grew from a handcrafted custom cabinetry to a progressive cabinet manufacturing company oriented in the western US multifamily housing market.
-The company was now looking for a partner to guide it through the next stage of development to find solutions that would enable it to grow with market demands.
+With SCHULER Consulting the company has now found a partner to guide it through the next stage of development to find solutions that would enable it to grow with market demands.

 Streamlined production – How it’s done so far

 Lanz produces face frame and frameless kitchen packages as well as quartz and granite countertops.
 Within three factories on over 160 thousand sqft, the company manufacturers up to 7,500 cabinets per week with 280 production employees.
 Each cabinet is produced for a specific reason, meaning for a specific order and has his own requirements.
 With a lean manufacturing process parts flow continuously through the different process steps.
 An MES (Manufacturing Execution System) is controlling components running through the factory.
 Today the linear flow in production ensures a solid process stream.
 Leading from cell to cell, connected via roller conveyors it goes over material storage, cutting or nesting, drilling, assembly, and shipping.
 A code is scanned at each machine for accuracy of processing.

 In the multifamily housing segment, Lanz Cabinets strives to be the supplier of choice in the western US market but without automation there is no possibility to be competitive in the next few decades.
 Therefore, the current way of production had to be optimized in favor of enlarging production capacity without increasing production space and labor.
 “We needed help with taking our manufacturing to the next level and we knew involving the team at Schuler Consulting would be the only way to accomplish this” explains Kyle Bressler, president of Lanz cabinets.

 Reaching for the automated future – How to get there